 His two most famous works are The Life Divine and The Synthesis of Yoga.
 See also the multi-volume Collected Works of Sri Aurobindo (1972).
 He retired into seclusion in 1926.
 A French female disciple gained salience from that time on by establishing his ashram, which he delegated to her supervision.
-The Shri Aurobindo Ashram only had some two dozen members at that time, though the number is much higher today.
+The Shri Aurobindo Ashram only had some two dozen members at that time.
+The number is much higher today.
 Mira Richard (1878-1973) became an authority figure known as “the Mother.”
-In the 1960s she established the colony of Auroville near the ashram at Pondicherry.
+In the 1960s, she established the colony of Auroville near the ashram at Pondicherry.
 Auroville is sometimes described as an international town.
-See further Aurobindo Ghose (2010).

-The most well known book of Shri Aurobindo is The Life Divine, a lengthy work on spiritual evolution which has a canonical status at Auroville.
-This book also became influential at Esalen via the founder Michael Murphy.
+The most well known book of Aurobindo is The Life Divine, a lengthy work on spiritual evolution which has a canonical status at Auroville.
+This book also became influential at Esalen, via the founder Michael Murphy.
 Some say that Esalen Aurobindo should be distinguished from the Indian original.
 The real Aurobindo had nothing to do with commercial “workshops” of new age innovation.
-Yet he made an unfortunate prediction in The Life Divine about “a race of gnostic spiritual beings.”
+However, he made an unfortunate prediction in The Life Divine about “a race of gnostic spiritual beings.”
 This concept tended to be popular in Esalen circles.
 The context sounds unrealistically utopian to critical analysts.
 By current standards, such a race would take thousands or even millions of years to develop.
-There are both exacting and casual definitions of the word gnostic, which currently means something like superclown in the new age jargon emanating from Esalen.
+There are both exacting and casual definitions of the word gnostic, which currently means something like superclown in the jargon emanating from Esalen.